 The Charitable Activities Committee continues to advocate two grant rounds per year, going forward.
-The Board of Trustees have taken the decision to update the Terms of Reference for the Charitable Activities Committee to approve any organisational grant application, before passing to the Board.
-This adds a further robust layer of governance to the process of assessing and approving (or declining), but it necessarily adds time to the process.
-As a result the deadlines need to be moved more in line with when the committee and board meet.
+The Board of Trustees use the updated Terms of Reference for the Charitable Activities Committee to approve any organisational grant application, before passing to the Board.
+This is a further robust layer of governance to the process of assessing and approving (or declining), but it necessarily adds time to the process.
+As a result the deadlines are more in line with when the committee and board meet.
 Given the on-going high demand on HPLC for organisational grant support, it is appropriate that this pattern is maintained, to continue to effectively manage the budget across the year.
-Therefore, grant applications will likely be taken in two rounds across the year as follows:
+Therefore, grant applications will likely be taken in two rounds across the year as follows:-